clubdeck/clubdeck.github.io/index.md

 ## Version 1.2.8

-* Added in-room search to filter users by name or bio in real time
+* Added in-room search to filter users by name or bio in real time (experimental, moderators only)
-* Added a button to display users followers count in a room
+* Added a button to display users followers count in a room (experimental, moderators only)
 * Added a button to mute everyone on stage when things become uncontrollable :)
 * Added a hands raised counter and shortcut in the right hand side room controls (useful for polls!)
 * Added accessibility headings to the events tab